LCA-CI-fix-benchmark/optuna/CONTRIBUTING.md

 It’s an honor to have you on board!

-We are proud of this project and have been working to make it great since day one.
+We are proud of this project and have been working to make it You may want to refer to the Sphinx Gallery for the syntax of `.py` files processed by Sphinx Gallery.
+Two specific conventions and limitations for Optuna tutorials:
+1. 99 #s for block separation as in https://github.com/optuna/optuna/blob/2e14273cab87f13edeb9d804a43bd63c44703cb5/tutorial/10_key_features/001_first.py#L19
+2. Execution time of the new content needs to be less than three minutes.
+This limitation derives from Read The Docs.
+If your content runs some hyperparameter optimization, set the `timeout` to 180 or less.
+You can check this limitation on [Read the Docs - Build Process](https://docs.readthedocs.io/en/stable/builds.html). since day one.
 We believe you will love it, and we know there’s room for improvement.
 We want to
 - implement features that make what you want to do possible and/or easy.